SYBA-Squad/.github/profile/README.md

 -   The valid rooms, devices and controlling actions can be found in multiframe-tokenizer/python/datatypes.py

+### Configuring Windows 10/11 using Push2Run

+1. Download and install [Push2Run](https://www.push2run.com/) on your Windows computer.
+1. Import the Push2Run configuration file found in multiframe-tokenizer/mqtt/config.p2r
+1. Turn on the actions you wish to use to control your Windows computer.
+1. Configure the MQTT connection.
+Select File > Options > MQTT and enter the hostname of the home assistant `homeassistant.local`, the port `1883` and the username and password of the MQTT broker (these can be found in the MQTT integration configuration).

 ## 3. Running the Gesture Configuration Web Interface